 - If the mother was married, the husband is NOT the natural father of the child, and the natural father wishes to be named on the certificate as the father.
 The mother and natural father must complete an Affidavit Acknowledging Paternity as mentioned above and the husband must complete an Affidavit Denying Paternity and sign in front of a Notary Public.
-Both affidavits are legal documents and need to be submitted to the Office of Vital Statistics Services.
+Both affidavits are legal documents and need to be submitted to Vital Statistics Services.

 General Information on How To Complete the Paternity Acknowledgement

-The Affidavit Acknowledging Paternity is a legal document that establishes paternity for a child, it names the child’s natural father.
-These instructions are meant to help when completing this Affidavit.
-If you make any errors while completing the Affidavit Acknowledging Paternity, please obtain and complete a new Affidavit.
-This Affidavit is a legal document and as such needs to be complete and contain accurate information.
-While completing the Affidavit, please be sure to complete ALL items.
+The Affidavit Acknowledging Paternity is a legal document that establishes paternity for a child; it names the child’s natural father.
+These instructions are meant to help when completing this affidavit.
+If you make any errors while completing the Affidavit Acknowledging Paternity, please obtain and complete a new affidavit.
+This affidavit is a legal document and as such needs to be complete and contain accurate information.
+While completing the affidavit, please be sure to complete ALL items.